xor-gate/debpkg/README.md

 The feature list below describes the usability state of the project:

-- [X] Create simple debian packages from files and folders (functional but needs more work)
+- [x] Create simple debian packages from files and folders
+- [x] Create package from debpkg.yml specfile
 - [ ] Add custom control files (preinst, postinst, prerm, postrm etcetera)
 - [ ] [dpkg](http://manpages.ubuntu.com/manpages/precise/man1/dpkg.1.html) like tool with a subset of commands (--info, --extract, --vextract, --control)
-- [X] Create package from debpkg.yml specfile (functional but needs more work)
 - [ ] GPG sign package (implemented but doesnt work yet with `dpkg -i`)

-- [ ] GPG verify package
+**Known issues**

+- Unable to specifiy file or folder destination when adding

 ## Why this package was created